Code-Institute-Submissions/AAA_Hospitality_Services/README.md

 This project was first mile stone project out of five projects which are part of Diploma in Software Development course by Code Institute.

 ###### Tech info
-This project has been completed by using the following tecnologies: For instance, HTML5,CSS3,Bootstrap,JavaScript,jQuery,animate.css,google fonts, font awesome.
+This project has been completed by using the following tecnologies:
+For instance, HTML5,CSS3,Bootstrap,JavaScript file for bootstrap,jQuery file for bootstrap,animate.css,google fonts,font awesome.

 ###### Acknowledgments and Special Thanks

 In the process of project building, I got great assistance from stackoverflow, W3Schools, and Bootstrapious.
-A special thanks to Mr.  for helping me out to attach backend files for email services.
+A special thanks to Mr.Khan for helping me out to attach backend files for email services.

 ### Introduction